Alan Duncan: Member of Parliament

 Duncan first stood for Parliament as a Conservative candidate in the 1987 general election, unsuccessfully contesting the safe Labour seat of Barnsley West and Penistone.
 For the 1992 general election he was selected as the Conservative candidate for Rutland and Melton, a safe Conservative seat, which he retained with a 59% share of the votes cast.
 In the Labour landslide of 1997, his proportion of the vote was reduced to 46% but increased at subsequent elections to a high of 62.8% in 2017.

 From 1993 to 1995, Duncan was a member of the Social Security Select Committee.
 His first governmental position was as Parliamentary Private Secretary to the Minister of Health, a position he obtained in December 1993.
 He resigned from the position within a month, after it emerged that he had used the Right to Buy programme to make profits on property deals.
 It emerged that he had lent his elderly next-door neighbour money to buy his home under the Right to Buy legislation.
 The neighbour bought an 18th-century council house at a significant discount and sold it to Duncan just over three years later.
-Gyles Brandreth describes this event in his diary as "little Alan Duncan has fallen on his sword.
+Gyles Brandreth describes this event in his diary: "little Alan Duncan has fallen on his sword.
 He did it swiftly and with good grace."

 After returning to the backbenches, he became Chairman of the Conservative Backbench Constitutional Affairs Committee.
 He returned to government in July 1995, when he was again appointed a Parliamentary Private Secretary, this time to the Chairman of the Conservative Party, Brian Mawhinney.
 In November 1995, Duncan performed a citizen's arrest on an Asylum Bill protester who threw paint and flour at Mawhinney on College Green.

 Duncan was involved in the 1997 leadership contest, being the right-hand man of William Hague, the eventual winner.
 In this capacity, he was called "the closest thing [the Conservatives] have to Peter Mandelson".
 Duncan and Hague had both been at Oxford, both been Presidents of the Oxford Union, and had been close friends since at least the early 1980s.